sparkflows/sparkflows-docs/docs/user-guide/reading-writing/writing-parquet.rst

    :alt: readwrite
    :width: 80%

-Once the workflow executed successfully the parquet file will be saved to specified location
+Once the workflow is executed successfully the parquet file will be saved to a specified location.

 .. figure:: ../../_assets/user-guide/read-write/14.PNG
    :alt: readwrite